dosaboy/searchkit/README.md

 Python library providing tools to perform searches on files in parallel.

-## Search Library
+## Search Types

-The following classes are provided:

-### FileSearcher

-The main search engine.
-Register one or more [SearchDef](#SearchDef) objects against one or more path then execute in parallel.

-### SearchDef

-A simple search definition.
-Can be tagged to easily retrieve results.
+Differest types of search are supported.
+Add one or more search definition to a `FileSearcher` object, registering them against a file, directory or glob path.
+Results are collected and returned as a `SearchResultsCollection` which provides different ways to retrieve results.

-### SequenceSearchDef
+### Simple Search

-A multi-line search definition that takes into account sequences by matching start, body and end.
+Uses the `SearchDef` class and supports matching one or more patterns against each line in a file.
+Patterns are executed until the first match is found.

-### SearchResultsCollection
+### Sequence Search

-A collection of search results that can be queried in a number of ways for easy retrieval.
+Uses the `SequenceSearchDef` class and supports matching strings over multiple lines by matching a start, end and optional body in between.

 ## Installation

-searchkit is packaged in PyPI and can be installed as follows:
+searchkit is packaged in [pypi](https://pypi.org/project/searchkit) and can be installed as follows:

 ```console
 sudo apt install python3-pip